sertansenturk/tdd_demo/README.md

 ## Continuous integration

-While `tox` helps us substantially when we want to make sure everything works locally, it does not bring any protection against forgetfulness: we should not be allowed to merge code to *remote*, if there are problems.
+While `tox` helps us substantially when we want to make sure everything works locally, it does not bring any protection against forgetfulness: we should not be allowed to merge code to *remote* if there are problems.

 We replicate the local `tox` automation by activating [Travis CI](https://travis-ci.org/), a [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) service.
 Travis CI runs the steps above each time a change is made to the Github codebase.